szygendaborys/Movies/docs/api/GET_COMMENTS_VOTE.md

 # GET /api/comments/vote
 ---

-Gets all comment votes from the database.
+This gets all comment votes from the database.
 ## Request Information
 #### URI Parameters